 $HADOOP_SECONDARYNAMENODE_OPTS"

-More information on changing these Parameter are here How to Plan and Configure YARN
+More information on configuring these parameters can be found in this Hortonworks blog post: How to Plan and Configure YARN

 File System